|

 book on electrospray: whenever films of water turn into droplets, whenever

-microscopic bubbles burst, the natural
+microscopic bubbles burst, then the natural

 surface-charge of